michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 vbytes); if a non-default is used, it is 65 bytes (16.25 vbytes[^vbytes-decimal]).
 Overall, this makes the cost to create and spend a Taproot single-sig output about 5% more expensive than P2WPKH.
-However, the costs are distributed differently---it costs more to create a Taproot output than a P2WPKH output and less to spend it, which may help contribute towards keeping the size of the UTXO set manageable.
+This is probably not significant: the cost to create a Taproot output is almost the same as to create a P2WSH output---which people pay all the time without issue---and the cost to spend a single-key Taproot is 40% cheaper than P2WPKH.

 <table style="text-align: center;">
 <tr>